hhru/frontik/docs/postprocessing.md

 postprocessor callable receives additional parameter containing the result of templating (see [Content types and producers](docs/producers.md)).

+If any postprocessor fails, the page would be finished with an error.

 ```python
 def postprocessor(handler, template, callback):
     callback(template.replace('foo', 'bar'))